 19.6 Should a player be requested to go through the tribunal process, non-attendance to the tribunal shall be interpreted as an admission of guilt.

 19.7 Management reserves the right to suspend or expel players or teams from the competition.
+Any monies held in credit by an expelled team will not be refunded.

 20. Player Suspension